RedditRecs

 Reddit Icon

-Magicaladventures_ • 30 days ago
+Magicaladventures_ • about 2 months ago

 I have the makita cordless vacuum.
 It’s great, cheap and really light (also comes in pink btw).
 Purchased in The Netherlands